harumuki/thorsten-hans.com/_posts/2017-08-26-hybrid-kubernetes-cluster-on-azure-container-services.md

 ```

-> Don’t use `kubectl expose` for creating services in production environments.
+> Don't use `kubectl expose` for creating services in production environments.
 Always use `yaml` or `json` configuration files.

 To determine the public IP address created by the service (which is internally creating an *Azure Load Balancer*), use